Product Guide

 1. Open the page editor for the page you want to publish.

-2. Review your changes by scrolling through the canvas and checking that everything looks correct.
+2. Review your changes by scrolling through the canvas.

 3. Click the Publish button at the top of the editor.

-Once published, the draft is promoted to become the new live version.
-Visitors will immediately see the updated page at your public URL.
+The draft is promoted to become the new live version.
+Visitors see the updated page immediately.

 Image